mirzakhany/blog/content/posts/ten-reasons-to-consider-using-Kubernetes-in-your-microservice-design.md

   - microservice
 ---

+Kubernetes is a highly popular and widely-used open-source container orchestration platform, known for its ability to automate the deployment, scaling, and management of containerized applications.
+It is used by many organizations around the world to help manage and operate their containerized workloads at scale.

+There is consider using Kubernetes in your microservice design:

 1. Improved efficiency: Kubernetes can help you automate the deployment, scaling, and management of your microservices, which can improve the efficiency of your development and operations teams.

 2. Improved reliability: By using Kubernetes, you can set up self-healing mechanisms for your microservices, which can improve their reliability.